 Road to Recovery

 AmeriCares now maintains a team in the Philippines providing ongoing assistance, disaster risk reduction and health system support programs.
 We are currently working to build long-term, sustainable improvements in the health system and services.

 Restore and strengthen health services: Supported medical teams caring for displaced survivors, transported urgent-care patients and provided equipment and supplies to re-open health centers.
 We now supply health centers and work with community leaders and health officials to prepare for future emergencies.

-- Rebuild health facilities: Reconstruction has been completed on 87 facilities in three regions, restoring access to health services for close to 2 million patients.
-We are working with the Philippines Department of Health and local partners to rebuild health facilities to withstand future disasters.
-In that regard, we have supplied 16 health facilities with generators so that they can continue to provide services when power is lost during a disaster.
+Rebuild health facilities: Reconstruction has been completed on 87 facilities in three regions, restoring access to health services for close to 2 million patients.
+We have worked with the Philippines Department of Health and local partners to rebuild health facilities to withstand future disasters.
+To this end, we supplied 16 health facilities with generators so that they can continue to provide services when power is lost during a disaster.

 Building healthier futures for affected communities: Providing training to expand health workers’ skills in the areas of mental health and psychosocial support, malnutrition surveillance and disaster preparedness skills.
 We have already trained over 2,300 health workers and community leaders to provide mental health services to survivors facing trauma and loss after the deadly storm.
 More than 130,000 people now have access to improved mental health services.